Zolko-123/FreeCAD_Assembly4/README.md

 **Please Note:** objects in the same document as the linked part but outside the `App::Part` container will **not** be inserted.

 **Please Note:** only _Part_ and _Body_ containers at the root of a document can be inserted.
-Objects inside containers cannot be used directly by Assembly 4.
+Objects nested inside containers cannot be used directly by Assembly4.